kuzzleio/kuzzle/src/lib/api/dsl/README.md

 This folder contains everything needed for filters management.
 It contains :

 * **index.js** entry point for the module,
-* **methods.js** rewrite the complex request (hobby:"ski" and sex:"female") as two filters (dsl.filtersTree.members.sex.termSexFemale.fn and dsl.filtersTree.members.sex.termHobbySki.f) via operators.js module and [currifying](https://en.wikipedia.org/wiki/Currying) the result as a filtering function.
+* **methods.js** rewrite the complex request (hobby:"ski" and sex:"female") as two filters (dsl.filtersTree.members.hobby.termHobbySki.fn and dsl.filtersTree.members.sex.termSexFemale.fn) via operators.js module and [currifying](https://en.wikipedia.org/wiki/Currying) the result as a filtering function.
-* **operators.js** implement the atomic DSL function operation (example (hobby:"ski") will became the filtering function dsl.filtersTree.members.sex.termHobbySki.f)
+* **operators.js** implement the atomic DSL function operation (example (hobby:"ski") will became the filtering function dsl.filtersTree.members.hobby.termHobbySki.fn)

 A complete subscription message can for instance have the following form: